theblitlabs/parity-client/README.md

 1. **Configuration Issues**

    - Ensure your `.env` file exists and is properly configured
+   - For development: Check `.env` in your project directory
+   - For installed client: Check `~/.parity/.env` or run `parity-client --help` to see current config path
    - Check that all required environment variables are set
    - Verify the config path if using `--config-path`